 When you connect you will normally be challenged to authenticate via HTTP (this is not always the case - in secure/offline environments it may not be necessary) and will need to do so via the specified mechanism.
-It is anticipated that most implementations was arequired that most implementations was arequired that most implementations was accounted that most all user-agents already do), but more advanced mechanismos decimas had been accessed (such as a compute the provided OCCI for introspection and configuration) may be possible anonymously (having already been authenticated by interface and/or IP address).
+It is anticipated that most implementations will require HTTP Basic Authentication over SSL/TLS so at the very least you should support this (fortunately almost all user-agents already do), but more advanced mechanisms such as NTLM or Kerberos may be deployed.
+Certain types of accesses (such as a compute resource querying OCCI for introspection and configuration) may be possible anonymously (having already been authenticated by interface and/or IP address).
 Should you be redirected by the API to a node, storage device, etc. (for example, to retrieve a large binary representation) then you should either be able to transparently authenticate or a signed URL should be provided.
 That is, a single set of credentials is all that is required to access the entire system from any point.